nathamanath/blog/articles/learning-rust.md

 working out the file type, whilst a second base64's the image file.
 When they are both finished the result of these operations is used to construct my data URI.

-Pattern matching like this is new to me
-Ownership of variables

 I have a long way to go here, and am looking forward to finding a bigger project to learn more Rust.